MrJohz/K-Eight/preferences.md

 ---

-> K-Eight is configured in YAML - obvious, easy-to-read, and easy to modify.
+> K-Eight is configured in YAML - it's obvious, readable, and easy to modify.
+All you need is a text editor.

 ## How do I configure this thing?